bslbschef/bslbschef.github.io/_pages/about.md

   - /_pages/about
 ---

-{% include base_path %}

-## About Me
+## About me

-I am a second-year Master candidate at Machine Learning and Data Mining group, Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS), supervised by Prof. [Xiang Ao](https://aoxaustin.github.io/index.html).
-I completed my B.E. degree in Electrical engineering and Automation at Beihang University.
+I am currently a master's student at GTIIT, supervised by Prof. [Cheng Li](https://sites.gtiit.edu.cn/cligroup/), with Prof. Zvi Pinhas Bar-Yoseph serving as my co-supervisor at Technion.
+I completed my B.E. degree in Automation at Central South University.

-**<font color="#dd0000">I am looking for Ph.D. positions in 2023 Fall.
-If you have available positions or are interested in me, please contact me.
-I am always ready to have a chat.</font><br />**

-### Contact information
-Email: likuan20s@ict.ac.cn

-Wechat: Kuan_ppd

 ## Research interests

-My interest lies in machine learning on graphs.
-Now I am working on Graph Adversarial Attack, dynamic graph modeling, and imbalanced node classification.

-*Aggregate the knowledge and distill it into intelligence.*
+My intere interest is the application of deep learning to fluid mechanics.

 ## Publications
 <ul>{% for post in site.publications reversed %}
 {% include archive-single-cv.html %}
 {% endfor %}</ul>